-The Counseling Center and staff are dedicated to providing practicum training opportunities for graduate students in counseling and psychology at the masters and doctoral level.
+MUCC and staff are dedicated to providing practicum training opportunities for graduate students in counseling and psychology at the masters and doctoral level.
 The following summary of training and service opportunities provides an overview of the various options available during the training experience as well as directions for applying and making an inquiry.
-Accepting applications for the 2018-2019 academic year until Februrary 1, 2018.
-Please see below on how to apply.

 Clinical Training Opportunities

-Practicum students participate in initial intake assessments of students.
-The intake session offers the practicum student a range of training experiences, including assessing student risk, conducting bio-psycho-social assessments and creating diagnostic impressions of a student's concerns.
+Trainees participate in initial intake assessments of students.
+The intake session offers the trainee a range of training experiences, including assessing student risk, conducting bi-psycho-social assessments and creating diagnostic impressions of a student's concerns.
 At the same time that the trainee is gathering information, he/she/they is building rapport, instilling hope, and providing psychoeducation or information about additional resources on or off campus that may be useful to the student.

 Part of the mission of the MUCC provision of outreach activities to the MU community.
 Trainees are encouraged to become involved in multiple aspects of outreach programming.
-Our practicum students operate a desk in our HUB for a couple hours each week.
-Practicum students are also encouraged to plan and implement outreach presentations for various departments on campus.
+Our trainees operate a desk in our HUB for a couple hours each week.
+Trainees are also encouraged to plan and implement outreach presentations for various departments on campus.
 In addition, trainees have the opportunity to develop and present outreach in areas of special interest, as well as expand their interests to new topics and populations, and are encouraged to attend to the particular needs of marginalized populations.

 MUCC values training, and supervisors are able to set aside time to provide regular supervision.
-Each trainee student receives two hours of individual supervision and one hour of group supervision (case conference), and one hour of seminar.
+Each trainee student receives two hours of individual supervision, one hour of group supervision (case conference), and one hour of seminar.
 Supervision focuses on supervisee’s goals and growth areas (e.g., note writing, assessment interpretation).
 Supervision aims to enhance multiple aspects of counseling work (e.g., conceptualization and treatment planning) and professional development.
 Supervisors review video/audio-taped clinical sessions as well as provide formative and summative evaluations.
 We have an open door policy and encourage trainees to consult with available staff members.

 How To Apply